mudit-khindri/Docker_project/README.md

 LinuxWorld Informatics Pvt Ltd. The project is made using the topics taught to us during the online lectures and with my passion to learn because of which I was active on internet to learn and understand the concepts.

 I am very thankful to such a great initiative from IIEC RISE.

+The Project is breakdown for better understanding.
+•	Docker Platform
+•	Container in action
+•	File Compose
+•	Swarm Cluster
+•	Container Persistence
+•	Networking